 Students with Disabilities

-Welcome to the Messiah College Education Abroad where you can take the first step to a journey that will change your life.
+Welcome to the Messiah College Intercultural Office where you can take the first step to a journey that will change your life.
 Messiah programs scan the globe and operate on every continent except Antarctica!
 As you walk through the pages of this web site, you will discover the places you can go as a Messiah student.

 We’re excited that you have chosen to explore the many options